mvanwinkleias/repo_layout_demo1/README.md

 ## You're Seeing Patterns!

+Let's say you've been coding for this issue for a bit.

 Maybe now you're thinking, "I can abstract some_script.py functionality to a library!"
 Maybe somebody else with access to the repo sees that as well.